-The Bible is a sharp, double-edged sword — able to piece the heart.
-However, when portions of the Bible are used in the wrong context, it’s like trying to fight with the butt of the weapon instead of the blade.
-It’s just not effective.
+The Bible is a sharp, double-edged sword—able to pierce the heart.
+However, when Bible verses are applied in the wrong context, it’s like trying to fight with the butt of the weapon instead of the blade.
+Misused Bible verses are just not effective.

 Over my years in ministry and as an ongoing student of the Bible, I’ve come across many biblical misquotes, misunderstandings and flat-out misuses.

-Here are the top five Scriptures, in my opinion, that get misused in the church today — with a brief description of the original context.
+Here are the top five misused Bible verses, in my opinion, that get misapplied in the church today—with a brief description of the original context.

 I invite you to comment on each one or to provide additional passages you think should appear in the top five.
-Also, just to be clear, I don't think referencing these passages in a slighlty different context is a biblical felony — if it was, I'd probably be doing hard time — but it's always good to know the heart of the original meaning.
+Also, just to be clear, I don’t think referencing these passages in a slightly different context is a biblical felony—if it was, I’d probably be doing hard time—but it’s always good to know the heart of the original meaning.